AdriaPadilla/InstaloaderScripts/README.md

 ## Important

-Instaloader is constantly improving and evolving, and adapting its code to platform changes.
-This implies that some endpoints may change, and some of the scripts may stop working.
+Instaloader is constantly improving and adapting the base code to Instagram changes.
+Some endpoints may change, and some of the scripts can stop working.

-The objective of this repository is to serve as an example, it has educational purposes, and in no case does it pretend to be perfect or fully functional.
+The aim of this repository is to serve as an example, with educational purposes.

 Please, see: [Instaloader](https://instaloader.github.io/)